ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

   details
 ```

-If you choose *yes* then Pulumi will run commands and create the resources.
+If you choose *yes* then Pulumi runs commands and create the resources.

 ```